Table of contents

 With bargain hunters actively seeking out deals, and potentially comparing prices at other retailers, pointing them in the direction of your holiday promotions is key.

 Understand shoppers’ online referral sources, and pay it forward.
 Did website visitors arrive from a link shared in a sale-swapping group full of coupon-clipping enthusiasts?
 Or from a blog post featuring your item in a gift list of great seasonal deals?
 You can see how uniquely motivated each visitor is by understanding where they came from, and also help them brag about their score to others.
+According to Consumer Reports, only 10% of delighted deal winners keep the news to themselves.
+Keep the excitement going by providing them an affiliate link to share their experience.

 Make your deals readily accessible.
 If no deal is detected, they’ll move on, and fast.
 Check your online store’s bounce rate for disappointed value shoppers who could be skipping out.
 Specifically, you’ll see visitors go to product pages, sniff around for a telltale price-slash graphic or sale badge, and, if unsatisfied, leave.
 Another common exit point for bargain hunters is the checkout page.
 Shoppers may pause mid-buy to open a new tab and hunt promo codes before ultimately deciding against the purchase.